trynoice/website/content/privacy-policy.md

 > We periodically purge all log entries older than 30 days and expired session
 > tokens from our servers.

+On the Noice Android app, the constructed user-agent string looks like `Noice/2.2.1 (Android 11; Xiaomi Mi A3) OkHttp/4.10.0`, where:

+- `2.2.1` is the Noice Android app version
+- `11` is your Android version
+- `Xiaomi` is your device manufacturer
+- `Mi A3` is your device model
+- `4.10.0` is the OkHttp version that the Noice app is using

 ## Subscriptions and Payments Data